We may earn money or products from the companies mentioned in this post.

 Oh yeah, we’re going there.

-Even from a young age they exhibit the warning signs.
+Even from a young age, they exhibit warning signs.

 When my oldest was little, people used to tell me I should take her and move to Hollywood.
 She adored all Disney princesses, sang “A Whole New World” verbatim, and kissed a boy by the time she was 4.